MikhakMisaghian/frontend-nanodegree-mobile-portfolio/README_RESOURCES.md

+HERE IS HOW YOU CAN RUN MY PROJECT:

 Please use build folder to run the project.
 The build folder has the minified files also.

 You can run my project here: